7 Surefire Signs You Should Be Working in HR

 You’re stuck in traffic once again as you commute to work after dropping the kids off at school.
-The stop-and-go highway gives you plenty of time to wish you were driving to a job that utilized your full potential instead of leaving you stuck at the bottom of a corporate ladder.
+The stop-and-go highway gives you plenty of time to wish you were driving to a job that utilized your full potential instead of leaving you stuck on the bottom rung of a corporate ladder.

 You know you have the innate characteristics it takes to have a stellar career path.
 After all, you manage your household, referee your kids’ arguments and are there for your friends when they need a listening ear.
 And you still get dinner on the table on time!